Ticket Triaging: Meaning, Benefits & Applications In Support Tickets

 Allocate Agents and Define Roles

 Once you get your ticket in the appropriate place, you need the correct person to handle your ticket and wait until it arrives.
 The problem with sending a ticket to “Network Connectivity buckets” is that nobody else has a way of handling this ticket.
-For the best possible triage process, allocate agents to the proper team and define roles.
+For the best possible triage process, allocate customer support agents to the proper team and define roles.
 Everyone in the team needs the knowledge of tasks to be done and who has other responsibilities.
 The system eliminates misunderstanding and helps engineers understand the entire system.

 Automate Ticket Routing Workflows